NavDP: Learning Sim-to-Real Navigation Diffusion Policy with Privileged Information Guidance: Experiments

-For \textbf{Q3}, we deploy our trained NavDP policy without any fine-tuning on three real robots, which are Unitree Go2, Galaxea R1 and Unitree G1.
-We test our policy on both indoor and outdoor scenarios with dynamic pedestrain interference.
-Our policy can consistently generates and selects a safe navigation trajectory on different scenarios as shown in Figure~\ref{fig:navdp-visualization}.
-Although observation views, camera field of views, varying light conditions, the existence of motion blur dramatically make the observation images different from the training dataset, NavDP can still generalize well.
-More illustration demos can be found in the accompanying video.
+Quanlitive visualization of the results from different approaches for point-goal navigation task is presented in Figure~\ref{fig:navdp-failure}.
+The detail navigation process is provided in the supplimentary video.
+Besides, our proposed method also surpass the baseline methods in no-goal navigation task by a large margin: In simulation, NavDP achieves \textbf{2.9x} performance in average exploration time and \textbf{3.1x} performance in average exploration area than NoMad in simulation and \textbf{3.8x} exploration time in real-world, demonstrating a strong zero-shot generalization to out-of-distribution scenarios.

-For \textbf{Q4}, we reconstruct a real-world laboratory scene with Gaussian-Splatting and generate a small proportion of in-domain navigation data ($\sim$4k trajectories) following the same pipeline in Section 3.
-We train the NavDP network with different proportion of the in-domain data.
-We control the proportion by fix the amount of simulation data and copy the real-to-sim data at different scale.
-We find that with a small proportion of in-domain data, the success rate in real-world evaluation increases from 50\% to 80\%, and from 45\% to 65\% in real-to-sim evaluation.
-But with a larger proportion of the real-to-sim data, the performance drops slightly.
-This hints that a real-to-sim reconstruction do improve the sim-to-real policy transfer, but a trade-off between diverse sim data and in-domain real-to-sim data should be carefully tuned.
+For \textbf{Q3}, we deploy NavDP on the Unitree Go2, Unitree G1 and Galaxea R1 robot and visualize the top-2 generated trajectories with the best critic values as shown in Figure~\ref{fig:navdp-visualizaton}.
+Although the observation views, the existance of pedestrain interference, camera field of views, varying light conditions, the existence of motion blur dramatically make the observation images different from the training dataset, our proposed method still generalize well and can achieve long-horizon navigation without any collision and human intervention over 100 meters.
+More examples are shown in the appendix video.

-For \textbf{Q5}, we evaluate the performance of a planning-based method - EgoPlanner~\cite{zhou2020ego} in the simulation point-goal navigation benchmark.
-We found it performs well on the wheeled robots, but can be easily stuck on the qrudruped robots.
-The reasons can be divided into two folds: The quadruped robot is driven by a locomotion policy trained with RL, the response of trajectory-following often delays and cause compounding erros.
-The camera of the Go2 robot often heads down and captures a restricted view for map updates, this influences the quality of planning trajectory.
-Further, our end-to-end policy can achieve real-time inference ($>$10Hz) with a GeForce RTX 5080 laptop, which enables fast collision avoidance in dynamic scenarios (shown in the accompanying video).
-The robot can operate at a maximum speed at 2.0m/s.
-And high-speed dynamic obstacle avoidance and navigation is quite challenging for the traditional map-based planning methods.
+For \textbf{Q4}, we conduct a comprehensive ablation study on the point-goal navigation benchmark to investigate three critical factors that may influence the overall performance of NavDP: (1) input modalities, (2) the function of the critic prediction, and (3) the choice of training objectives.
+Specifically, we evaluate six variants of the original NavDP model: